egorbronnikov/egorbronnikov.github.io/_pages/motivatedreasoning.md

 layout: page
 title: Motivated Reasoning
 permalink: /motivatedreasoning/
-description: here I try to collect as many papers on motivated reasoning (and beyond) as possible
+description: motivated reasoning (and beyond)
 nav: false
 ---

+Here, I am endeavoring to gather as many papers as possible on motivated reasoning and motivated memory, primarily focusing on experimental papers within the field of Economics.
+While aiming to remain focused on these specific topics, determining the precise boundary can sometimes be subtle.
+Additionally, I am incorporating several papers on related—but broader—topics such as motivated cognition and self-serving beliefs.

 ### Published Papers in Economics